ryguigas0/niverbot/README.md

-# Template
+# Niverbot

-An template for creating and running an elixir discord bot in railway
+An Niverbot for creating and running an elixir discord bot in railway

 ## Local setup